Betram-Lalusha/Eats/README.md

 * Map
    * user can see homes selling or sharing food and resturants near them and anywhere in the world
 * Profile Screen
    * User sees their previous posts.
-Visiting someone else' profile enables the user to follow or block that user and also to see posts that were made by that user
+Visiting someone else' profile enables the user to see posts that were made by that user
 * Search.
    * Search bar on top allows user to search for particular food or places.
 * Details Screen